jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 For additional information on adding users see the MySQL 8.0 Reference Documentation [6.3.2 Adding User Accounts](https://dev.mysql.com/doc/refman/8.0/en/adding-users.html).

 ### 8.2 Obfuscate User Password
-Next, use the `mysql_config_editor` client utility to store your user account's authentication credentials in an obfuscated login path file named `.mylogin.cnf` for use by MySQL client programs.
-The file location is the
-%APPDATA%\MySQL directory on Windows.
+Next, use the `mysql_config_editor` client utility to store your user account's authentication credentials in an obfuscated login path file named `.mylogin.cnf`.
+The file location is the %APPDATA%\MySQL directory on Windows.

 __INFO__: replace 'arwhyte' and 'MyPassword' with the name and password of the user account you created above.